coreos/tectonic-docs/Documentation/tutorials/aws/installing-tectonic.md

 A browser window will open Tectonic Installer to walk you through the setup process and provision your cluster.

-When prompted, log in to your CoreOS account to obtain the License and Pull Secret, as described in [Creating your CoreOS account](#create-account) above.
+When prompted, log in to your CoreOS account to obtain the License and Pull Secret, as described in [Create a CoreOS account](#create-a-coreos-account) above.

 If you prefer to work within the terminal, extract and launch the Installer using:
 ```bash